ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 ## About the lab

-* This document contains task descriptions and theory for the third cloud and network security lab.
-If there are any differences between the return template and this file, consider this to be the up-to-date document.
-* **You are encouraged to use your own computer or virtual machine if you want.
-However, the use of virtual kali linux is recommended
+* **You are encouraged to use your own computer or virtual machine if you want.** However, the use of a Linux machine is necessary.
 * Check the deadline from Moodle and __remember that you have to return your name (and possibly people you worked together with) and GitHub repository information to Moodle before the deadline.__